Executive Summary

 Lesson for Pebblous

 Even with money in the bank, survival is impossible without a "platform foundation" to pivot on.
-Pebblous's Data Greenhouse (data OS) goes beyond the single function of synthetic data generation, aiming for an operational framework of "diagnose-judge-act-prove" -- a structural defense line that Datagen lacked.
+Pebblous's Data Greenhouse (data OS) goes beyond synthetic data generation, aiming for an operational framework of "diagnose-judge-act-prove" — a structural defense line that Datagen lacked.

-Synthesis AI attracted attention with high-quality 3D synthetic human image generation, but the excessively narrow use case of "synthetic human images" revealed structural limitations that made it difficult to scale as an independent company.
+Synthesis AI attracted attention with high-quality 3D synthetic human image generation, but the excessively narrow use case revealed structural limitations for scaling as an independent company.

 | Item | Details |